fommil/fpmortals/manuscript/wip.md

       refresh <- F.ask
 ~~~~~~~~

-Fundamentally, any single parameter can be moved into the `MonadReader`.
-This is
+Fundamentally, any parameter can be moved into the `MonadReader`.
+This is of
-of most value to your immediate caller when they simply want to thread through
+most value to your immediate caller when they simply want to thread through this
-this information from above.
-This means that we can reserve `implicit` parameter
+information from above.
+With `ReaderT`, we can reserve `implicit` parameter
-blocks entirely for the use of typeclasses, which again simplifies our use of
+blocks entirely for the use of typeclasses, reducing the mental burden of using
-the Scala language: reducing the axis of choice and letting us focus on getting
-our job done.
+Scala.

 The other method in `MonadReader` is `.local`